MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

    > [!div class="mx-imgBorder"]
    > ![Assign policy.](media/dlp-assign-policy-environments.png "Assign policy")

-   Because the policy scope was initially selected as **Exclude certain environments**, these test environments will now be excluded from the policy scope and the data policy settings will be applied to all the remaining (**Available**) environments.
+   Because the policy scope was initially selected as **Exclude certain environments**, these test environments are now excluded from the policy scope and the data policy settings are applied to all the remaining (**Available**) environments.
 For environment-level policy, you can only select a single environment from the list of available environments.

    After making selections for environments, select **Next**.